damomarco/JHSJapaneseRevision/README.md

     - The component identifies common particles (は, が, を, に, etc.), randomly removes one to create a blank, and generates distractor options for the quiz.
     - The UI follows the established pattern of other quiz-like activities, providing clear feedback and a final score.

+### 12. Enhanced Audio Fetching Logic
+- **Enhancement:** The Listening Game's audio fetching logic was refined for better resilience and a smoother user experience.
+- **Problem:** The previous logic would fall back to the standard browser TTS too quickly, even for temporary network glitches.
+Conversely, it would needlessly retry API calls that had already succeeded but returned no audio data.
+- **Solution:** A more nuanced, two-pronged approach was implemented:
+    1.  **Network Resilience:** API requests that fail due to network errors will now be automatically retried up to two times.
+This makes the feature more robust against transient connection issues.
+    2.  **Smart Fallback:** If the Gemini API returns a successful response but the payload contains no audio data, the system now intelligently recognizes this case and *immediately* falls back to the standard browser voice without attempting any retries.
+- **Impact:** This change ensures the application is both resilient to temporary network problems and efficient in its error handling, providing the best possible audio experience to the user.

 ## 📝 Content Guidelines

 ### Sentence Scramble Chunking